microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

   The Monarch is picked randomly from the Terminal windows, and there is only ever one Monarch process at a time.
-* Peasants can communicate with the monarch when certain state changes (such as their window being activated), and the monarch can send commands to any of hte peasants.
+* Peasants can communicate with the monarch when certain state changes (such as their window being activated), and the monarch can send commands to any of the peasants.

 This architecture will be used to enable each of the following scenarios.